Capturing missing physics in climate model parameterizations using neural differential equations: Introduction: The parameterization challenge in climate modeling

+\citet{Bolton19} train a 2D convolution neural network on subgrid eddy momentum forcings from an idealized high-resolution quasi-geostrophic ocean model mimicing a double gyre setup such as the Gulf Stream in the North Atlantic.
+They find it is capable of generalizing to differing viscosities and wind forcings.
+However, global momentum conservation must be enforced via a post-processing step to obtain optimal results. \citet{Zanna20} take a different approach and attempt to learn analytic closed-form expressions for eddy parameterizations with embedded conservation laws.
+The learned parameterization resembles earlier published closures but is less stable than the convolutional neural network approach.
+Thus, it not yet clear that equation discovery will necessarily lead to improved parameterization schemes, or that training on quasigeostrophic models can be transferred to ocean models based on more complete equation sets.

-We describe a new route to parameterization in which neural differential equations (NDEs), embedded in an ocean model, are trained on high-resolution simulations of turbulence in the surface boundary layer of the ocean.
-We describe an encouraging preliminary proof-of-concept exploration and outline next steps and a way forward.
+Taking a different approach to previous studies, here we describe a new route to developing data-driven parameterization in which neural differential equations (NDEs) are used to augment simple and robust existing parameterizations.
+The NDEs are trained on high-resolution simulations of turbulence in the surface boundary layer of the ocean and embedded into an ocean model.
+We describe an encouraging proof-of-concept exploration applied to free convection in the turbulent oceanic boundary layer similar in spirit to \citet{Souza20}.
+We outline next steps and suggest a strategy to tackle more difficult parameterization problems.